ivancor93/Projects/Project_4_folder/Project_4.md

-# Optimizing inventory management for a store by cleaning its data with Python
+# Optimizing stock management for a store by cleaning its data with Python

 ## Scenario
  > Data Analyst for an important wine shop in France.
 (Illustrations are on their original presentation and language)